WhiteZh/UI-Town/README.md

 name is the name of this CSS.
 html is the html portion of this CSS.
 css is the css portion of this CSS.
 category is the category of this CSS.
+Accepted categories includes:
+- button
+- checkbox
+- toggle switch
+- card
+- loader
+- input
+- transition
+- special effect